-The Western Lakes Teaching School Alliance is registered with School Direct and will be recruiting School Direct Trainees for the academic year 2015/16.
+The Western Lakes Teaching School Alliance is registered with School Direct and will be recruiting School Direct Trainees.
 We have a partnership with the University of Cumbria, and for Languages teaching with CfBT (Centre for British Teachers)

 What is School Direct?

 School Direct is a direct route into teaching, where successful applicants can follow a PGCE (with QTS) course.
 The main difference to the traditional PGCE course is that you will do a significant amount of your training within a school.
 One of the expectations, in addition to high quality training within a very diverse range of schools, is that trainees will go on to work within an Alliance School if suitable vacancies occur.
 WLTSA is working with the University of Cumbria, and with the following schools with the following subject choices: